 This piece will discuss some essential tips that would help you create the perfect school counselor resume.

 Before we move forward though, download our most popular School Counselor resume template.
-The top 3% and highest paid school counselors use a custom designed resume template.

 Why this template?

 - It includes 1-page, 2-page and 3-page templates for your school counselor resume, unlike free resume templates.